adopted-ember-addons/program-guidelines/README.md

 All addons within the org should document their release process.
 The documentation should be located in `RELEASE.md` file in the root folder of the repository.

-[Release-it](https://github.com/release-it/release-it#release-it-) should be used to automate versioning and package publishing related tasks.
+[release-plan](https://github.com/embroider-build/release-plan) should be used to automate versioning and package publishing related tasks.
+This allows folks to manage releases fully within GitHub without needing to have access or keys distributed locally on individual's machines.
+For example, `release-plan` will crate a preview-PR [like this one](https://github.com/adopted-ember-addons/ember-sortable/pull/536) and once merged, release will happen automatically.

-Addons may use the setup script [create-rwjblue-release-it-setup](https://github.com/rwjblue/create-rwjblue-release-it-setup) provided by Robert Jackson (`@rwjblue`) to setup release-it and create the release documentation.
+Addons may use the setup script [create-release-plan-setup](https://github.com/mansona/create-release-plan-setup) provided by Chris Manson (`@mansona`) to setup `release-plan` and create the release documentation.

 ### Versioning